zeeshanak23/javascript-training/README.md

 ### How to use it?

-For each day there are code snippets that helps the student to practice a single concept
+For each subject there is a directory where we learn about the concepts and practice it.

+### Topics Covered

+1. Variables and Data types
+2. Operators